kushallegit/linux-assignment3-group12/README.md

 ## 📘 Overview
 **Linux Command Helper Application** is a simple educational **C# console application** designed to demonstrate core **Object-Oriented Programming (OOP)** concepts and **JSON data integration**.

-The project defines a blueprint class called **`LinuxCommand`** which represents each Linux command, including its name, description, category, and example usage.
+The project defines a blueprint class called **`LinuxCommands`** which represents each Linux command, including its name, description, category, and example usage.

 A JSON file named **`linux-commands.json`** stores multiple command entries.
 The application loads the JSON file, converts it into object instances, and displays the data dynamically using C# code.